dexterlabora/node-red-contrib-meraki-cmx/README.md

 If the node encounters any errors, the `msg.error` object will contain this information.

-##Install:
-Currently a work in progress, just copy the contents into the `.node-red/node_modules` folder and restart Node-RED.

-Known Issues:
+###Known Issues:
 - Multiple Nodes with an identical URL will not function properly.
+Instead, use a "link" node to send the data to multiple flows.